Undergraduate minor: African American studies

 AFAM:3459 African American Literature Before 19003 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 18th/19th-Century Literature.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:3459.

 AFAM:3460 African American Literature After 19003 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
+English majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:3460.

 AFAM:3462 African American Drama3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
-PERIOD: 18th/19th-Century Literature, or 20th/21st-Century Literature.
+PERIOD: Varies by semester.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:3462, THTR:3462.

 AFAM:3465 African American Autobiography3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:3465.

 AFAM:3500 Malcolm X, King, and Human Rights3 s.h.